ioccc-src/winner/src/sgit/README.md

 `--posix` you must pass `--`!
 In other words use the options like you would with `sed` but prefixing it with `-o` first.
-This was a stylistic choice but it allows one to quote the option arg to pass more than one option instead of having to use `sgit -o` more than once.
+This was a stylistic choice but it allows one to quote the option arg to pass more than one option instead of having to use `sgit -o` more than once though you can certainly use the option more than once.
 Note that not all options to `sed` have been tested.
-If the option requires an arg or you want to pass more than one option you must quote it.
+If the option requires a space (say for an arg) or you want to pass more than one option separated by a space and you only use one `-o` you must quote it.

-By default it does **in-place editing; it does NOT backup files**.
+By default it does **in-place editing and it does NOT backup files**.
 If you wish to not edit the file in place (see examples later in this file) you can use the `sgit -I` option.
 Note that the `-n` option (`sgit -o -n`) without `sgit -I` can, depending on the sed commands, empty files!
 This is analogous to using both `-n` and `-i` to `sed` which would do in-place editing without automatic printing of the pattern space.
+An example is provided later.

 If you wish to provide a backup extension for editing files use `sgit -i`.
 See example below.
-Note that using `-i` overwrites existing backup files and it will also create a file for each file edited.
-This means that if it ends up editing 50 files there will be 50 new files created.
+Note that using `-i` overwrites existing backup files and it will also create or update a file for each file edited.
+This means that if it ends up editing 50 files without a backup file (with the extension provided) there will be 50 new files created.
+Using this option might be of limited use, of course, since files under git control can be restored, compared etc. but it's there in case one wants it.

 See the usage below or run `sgit` by itself (or with the `-h` option) to see the rest of the options.